-Stage of forming the preliminary test: After receiving the expert opinions, it is suggested to apply the scale to a sample of 10-20 individuals, who have similar features with individuals to be measured, but are not involved in the sample (Akgul, 2003; Gozum and Aksayan, 2003; Ozdamar, 2005; Sencan, 2005; Simsek, 2007).
-The outline that was formed by receiving the expert opinions was applied to 25 children and their parents matching the scale sample criteria and since no negative feedback was received, it was decided to be applied to the larger group.
+Stage of forming the preliminary test: After receiving the expert opinions, it is suggested to apply the scale to a sample of 10-20 individuals, who have similar features with individuals to be measured, but are not involved in the sample (Akgul, 2003; Gozum and Aksayan, 2002; Ozdamar, 2005; Sencan, 2005; Simsek, 2007).
+The outline that was formed by receiving the expert opinions

+Reliability and Validity of Fatigue Scales for Pediatric Cancer Patients and their Parents ents upon fatigue. graded between "1" was applied to 25 children and their parents matching the scale sample criteria and since no negative feedback was received, it was decided to be applied to the larger group.